moiristo/settler/README.md

 ## Changing / Destroying settings

-* As settings are represented by a `Settler::Setting` ActiveRecord model, you can just update and destroy them like you would update or destroy any AR model.
+Settings are represented by your ORM of choice.
+In the case of ActiveRecord, you can just update and destroy settings like you would update or destroy any AR model.

+### Activerecord

 * The `key` attribute is read only as it should never be changed through your application.